AlibabaCloudDocs/slb/intl.en-US/FAQ/Health check FAQ.md

 ## Can I disable the health check function? {#section_tn3_sqx_wdb .section}

 You can only disable health checks for HTTP and HTTPS listeners.
 Health checks for UDP and TCP listeners cannot be disabled.
-For more information, see [Close health checks](../intl.en-US/Archives/User Guide (Old Console)/Listener/Health check/Close health check.md#).

 **Note:** If the health check function is disabled, requests may be distributed to unhealthy ECS instances, which can lead to service interruptions.
 Therefore, we recommend that you enable health checks.